How Long Do Alligator Snapping Turtles Live

 • Hunting Regulations: Implementing and enforcing strict hunting regulations can prevent overharvesting and allow turtle populations to recover.

-• Public Education: Raising public awareness about the importance of alligator snapping turtles and the threats they face can foster a culture of conservation.
+• Public Education: Raising public awareness about the importance of alligator snapping turtles and the threats they face can encourage a culture of conservation.

 • Captive Breeding and Reintroduction Programs: These programs can help bolster wild populations by releasing captive-bred turtles into their natural habitats.